robotpy/pyfrc/docs/simulator.rst

    samples provided in pyfrc for each supported drivetrain type.

 .. note:: This feature is currently broken for 2015.
 We expect it to be working
-          by week 3 in 2015.
+          by week 4 in 2015.

 ..
-Adding custom tooltips to motors/sensors (doesn't work in 2015 yet!)
+Adding custom tooltips to motors/sensors (doesn't work in 2015!)

 	If you move the mouse over the motors/sensors in the simulator user interface, you will notice that tooltips are shown which show which type of object is